-FOR the nominees WITHHOLD listed at right (except AUTHORITY as marked to the in vote for the contrary below nominees listed at right

-PROPOSAL 1 - // Election to the Board of Directors to serve as Class I Directors fo three-year terms. r L OMINEES: awrence B. Evans oan C. McArdle (INSTRUCTIONS: To withhold authority to vote write the name of such nominee on the line be individual nominee, THE DIRECTORS RECOMMEND A VOTE FOR EACH PROPO OSAL.
-PROPOSAL 2 - Approval of the proposal to change the Company's state of incorporation from Massachusetts to Delaware.
-AGAINST / / - PROPOSAL 3 - Approval of an amendment to the Company's 1990 Stock Option Plan. / / / / / / PROPOSAL 4 - Approval of an amendment to the Company's 1996 Directors Stock Option Plan. / / / / / / PROPOSAL 5 - Approval of the Company's 1996 Employee Stock Purchase Plan. / / / / / / PLEASE SIGN, DATE AND RETURN THIS PROXY PROM ENCLOSED ENVELOPE WHICH REQUIRES NO POSTAGE UNITED STATES.
-Signature: Signature F HELD JOI NTLY) Dated:, 1997
+FOR the nominees WITHHOLD listed at right (except AUTHORITY as marked to the in vote for the contrary below nominees listed at right NOMINEES: PROPOSAL 1 -Election to the Lawrence B. Evans Board of Joan C. McArdle Directors to serve as Class I Directors for three-year terms.
+(INSTRUCTIONS: To withhold authority to vote for any individual nominee, write the name of such nominee on the line below THE DIRECTORS RECOMMEND A VOTE FOR EACH PROPOSAL.
+PROPOSAL 2 -FOR AGAINST ABSTAIN Approval of the proposal to change the Company's state of incorporation from Massachusetts to Delaware.
+PROPOSAL 3 -Approval of an amendment to the Company's 1990 Stock Option Plan.
+PROPOSAL 4 -Approval of an amendment to the Company's 1996 Directors Stock Option Plan.
+Approval of the Company's 1996 Employee Stock Purchase Plan.
+PLEASE SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE WHICH REQUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.

+Signature: Signature: (IF HELD JOINTLY)

+Dated: , 1997